The complete 2023 guide to the travel risk management policy: what it’s about09/08/2021

 - local customs and laws of the country you are travelling to

 - how the role of women is considered in the society of the country you are travelling to

 In countries of Islamic origin, certain very normal behaviours or customs that women have in our society are not tolerated and may even be considered illegal.

 It is therefore crucial that a thorough risk assessment is carried out to ensure that nothing is underestimated.
 Surveys by Sap Concur and Wakefield Research present the following analysis:

 - 77% (more than two out of four women) have experienced harassment or mistreatment during their travels.

-- are asked if they travel with their husband (42%)
+- asked if they were travelling with their husband (42%)